 I moved house away from all the bad memories, and started a new job.

-I trained as a counsellor, and learned a great deal about me, as well as human behaviour in general.
+I trained as a counsellor and psychotherapist and learned a great deal about me, as well as human behaviour in general.

 I don't need to compare myself to anyone else.
 I am my own person and "Good Enough"